base-org/web/apps/base-docs/base-camp/docs/frontend-setup/building-an-onchain-app.md

 In this guide, you've learned how to assemble your onchain app from several pieces.
 You can use this knowledge to integrate a wallet connection with an existing site, or adjust the stack to meet your preferences.
 Finally, you've learned how to insert and customize the connect button.

 If you're looking to quickly bootstrap a simple app, you can always use a script, such as the RainbowKit [quit start].
-If you're looking for a robust start for a consumer application, checkout our [Build Onchain Apps] template!
+If you're looking for a robust start for a consumer application, check out our [Build Onchain Apps] template!

 ---